 President Hank Bounds announces prestigious graduate fellowship recipients

-University of Nebraska President Hank Bounds announced today the seven recipients of 2016-17 Presidential Graduate Fellowships.
-These prestigious fellowships honor a select group of NU graduate students each year on the basis of high scholastic performance and personal accomplishment.
+University of Nebraska President Hank Bounds has announced the six recipients of 2018-19 Presidential Graduate Fellowships.
+The prestigious fellowships are awarded to a select group of NU graduate students each year on the basis of high scholastic performance and personal accomplishment.
 Fellows receive a stipend provided through the University of Nebraska Foundation that allows them to pursue their studies full-time.

 This year’s Presidential Graduate Fellows are: